kauppim/MyCSharpDemo/README.md

 ### Method RomanToArabic

-TODO: Implement and describe the method.
+TODO: Description of the method.
 Add tests.

 ## Steps to create a solution